theGreatWhiteShark/blog-resources/README.md

 # coding
 ## A data scientist’s view on the election for the Bundestag
 The binary R file [election.results.RData](coding/bundestag-election/election.results.RData) contains the cleaned results of the 2017 election for the German parliament.
 The raw data can be found [here](https://www.bundeswahlleiter.de/bundestagswahlen/2017/ergebnisse.html).
+In addition I also provide a .Rmd version of the [second post](coding/bundestag-election/spatial-visualization.Rmd) of the series since Wordpress tears all my formatting apart.

 # art
 ## [Moses receiving the Ten Commandments on top of mount Sinai](art/moses)